machichima/nary-digitalgarden/src/site/notes/Writing/Modal Verb.md

 ---

+> Sor I didn't do a lot Q

 ## Question
 - Can I use: Can have done?
 	- What's the difference between Can have done and could have done?